Skip to content

 Why doesn't CSS property X render correctly or only partially?

-As each CSS property needs to be manually coded to render correctly, html2canvas-pro will never have full CSS support.
-The library tries to support the most commonly used CSS properties to the extent that it can.
-If some CSS property is missing or incomplete and you feel that it should be part of the library, create test cases for it and a new issue for it.
+Each CSS property must be manually implemented to render correctly, so html2canvas-pro will never have full CSS support.
+The library strives to support the most commonly used CSS properties as far as possible.
+If a CSS property is missing or incomplete and you believe it should be included, create a test case and file an issue.

 How do I get html2canvas-pro to work in a browser extension?

-You shouldn't use html2canvas-pro in a browser extension.
-Most browsers have native support for capturing screenshots from tabs within extensions.
-Relevant information for Chrome and Firefox.
+You should not use html2canvas-pro inside a browser extension.
+Most browsers provide native APIs for capturing screenshots from tabs within extensions.
+See Chrome and Firefox for details.